Swiss central bank announces negative interest rates to stem flight into franc

 Jordan said the bank remained committed to buying up unlimited quantities of foreign currencies to defend its 1.20 per euro cap on the franc set at the height of the euro zone crisis in 2011.

-The SNB's balance sheet is already bloated with around 460 billion Swiss francs (303 billion pounds) in currency reserves, amassed during heavy interventions in the foreign exchange markets in 2012 to defend the cap.
+The SNB's balance sheet is already bloated with around 460 billion Swiss francs ($474.81 billion) in currency reserves, amassed during heavy interventions in the foreign exchange markets in 2012 to defend the cap.

 The charge will not be levied on the first 10 million francs that financial institutions deposit at the central bank.
 For those banks required to park minimum reserves at the SNB, the threshold is 20 times this base requirement, meaning that, for some, billions of francs will be exempt.